The LaSallian: TLS 26 to TLS 49

 In 1986, shortly after the People Power Revolution, TLS in its June–July issue reported of DLSU's acceptance into the University Athletic Association of the Philippines (UAAP)—six years after withdrawing from the National Collegiate Athletic Association due to the “Black August” brawl involving several DLSU and Colegio de San Juan de Letran men's basketball players.

 In 1992, EIC Jonathan Mendoza changed the spelling of the publication's name to The LaSallian.

 TLS, in response to the UAAP Board's decision to forfeit its championship win against the Far Eastern University Tamaraws men's basketball team, published its shortest editorial: “80-77.
 We played the game."

-Under EIC Elegio Cabasug (1994-1995), the Features section was renamed Menagerie, with Ariz Convalecer as its editor.
+Under EIC Elegio Cabasug (1994–1995), the Features section was renamed Menagerie, with Ariz Convalecer as its editor.
 A series of deaths related to the DLSU's Reserve Officers' Training Corps hit campus, prompting an official investigation which led to the expulsion of more than 20 students.
 An inquiry by EIC Luis Laparan and news editor Edwin Tumbagan in 1995 led to the closure of several establishments serving alcoholic drinks and allowing the play of billiards.
-TLS had its first co-editors-in-chief, Luis Laparan and Angel Fortich, from 1996–1997.
+TLS had its first co-editors-in-chief, Luis Laparan and Angel Fortich, from 1996 to 1997.

-Under EIC Faith Santiago (2000-2002), the Menagerie magazine was introduced, and the Spoofs (cartoons) section was renamed Poptown.
+Under EIC Faith Santiago (2000–2002), the Menagerie magazine was introduced, and the Spoofs (cartoons) section was renamed Poptown.

 In a controversial move to renew the publication, the TLS editorial board led by Sarah Espina changed the nameplate font of the publication from Old English to Times New Roman in 2002.

 The LaSallian was named Best Non-Weekly Newspaper by the United States’ Associated Collegiate Press.
 A TLS website was opened by succeeding EIC Isabelle Yujuico, but was later closed after being hacked.

 In 2004, a disciplinary case involving EIC Meryll Yan opened the issue of bureaucracy in student services.
 A year later, she became the first editor to be awarded as Most Outstanding Student Leader in Gawad Mag-aaral's history.
-TLS became the first to give details of the new General Education Curriculum (which was eventually implemented in 2006-2007).
+TLS became the first to give details of the new General Education Curriculum (which was eventually implemented in 2006–2007).
 Poptown is transferred from the Menagerie magazine to the broadsheet.